AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/assigning-player-display.md

 # Assigning Player to a Display in Screens as a Cloud Service {#assign-player-displays-screens-cloud}

-Once the project set up is complete, you must assign the channel to a display to view the content.
+Once the project set up is complete, you must assign the player to a display to view the content.

 ## Objective {#objective}

 This document helps you understand how to create and manage displays in Screens Services Provider.
-After reading you should:
+After reading you should be able to learn how to assign a player to a display.

-* Understand how to create displays.

 ## Steps to Assign a Player to a Display {#create-display}